maldroid/manifesto/README.md

 # Plugins

-FOr now there is only one plugin [described here](http://maldr0id.blogspot.com/2014/09/having-fun-with-androidmanifestxml.html).
-It is able to substittue some of the string resources from the binary version of the `AndroidManifest.xml`.
+For now there is only one plugin [described here](http://maldr0id.blogspot.com/2014/09/having-fun-with-androidmanifestxml.html).
+It is able to substitute some of the string resources from the binary version of the `AndroidManifest.xml`.
 This plugin is called `Manifest`.

 ## Manifest